 Core Chords for Ukulele, The Big Six - From four F7 chord voicings or shapes, your can build your massive 4-part, a.k.a., “jazz” chord vocabulary.
 Beyond basic open position chords, basic movable form chords and a core set of 4-part chords.
 There are just too many chords shapes too memorize.
 Learning the principles of how chords are constructed and the ukulele fingerboard are the way to go.
 Then you can create more advanced chords like 9#11, 7#5-9, 13b5, 7+9 on the fly as needed.

-No videos for 4-part Contemporary Chords, a.k.a.
+Related Songs for 4-part Contemporary Chords, a.k.a.
 Jazz Chords at this time.
-Filming a lot of videos for various lessons, songs and books.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee